Empress Myeongseong: Personality and appearance

-Detailed descriptions of the queen consort can be found in The National Assembly Library of Korea and in records kept by Lillias Underwood a close and trusted American friend of the queen consort.
-Underwood had come to Korea in 1888 as a missionary and was appointed by the queen consort as her doctor.
+Detailed descriptions of the queen can be found in the National Assembly Library of Korea and in records kept by Lillias Underwood, a close and trusted American friend of the queen.
+Underwood had come to Korea in 1888 as a missionary and was appointed by the queen as her doctor.

-These sources describe the queen consort's appearance, voice, and public manner.
+These sources describe the queen's appearance, voice, and public manner.
 She was said to have had a soft face with strong features.
 These were considered attributes of classic beauty in contrast to the king's known preference for "sultry" women.
-The queen consort's personal speaking voice was soft and warm, but when conducting affairs of the state, she asserted her points with strength.
+The queen's personal speaking voice was soft and warm, but when conducting affairs of the state, she asserted her points with strength.
 Her public manner was formal, and she heavily adhered to court etiquette and traditional law.
 Underwood described her in the following way:

 I wish I could give the public a true picture of the queen as she appeared at her best, but this would be impossible, even had she permitted a photograph to be taken, for her charming play of expression while in conversation, the character and intellect which were then revealed, were only half seen when the face was in repose.
 She wore her hair like all Korean ladies, parted in the center, drawn tightly and very smoothly away from the face and knotted rather low at the back of the head.
 A small ornament...was worn on the top of the head fastened by a narrow black band...

 Her majesty seemed to care little for ornaments, and wore very few.
 No Korean women wear earrings, and the queen was no exception, nor have I ever seen her wear a necklace, a brooch, or a bracelet.
 She must have had many rings, but I never saw her wear more than one or two of European manufacture...